thi2709/simcel-test/README.md

 - `stock_cap` defaults to **100** unless specified per SKU.
 - Each SKU × Store is capped at **X promo days per horizon** (configured in `constraints.yaml`).
 This differs from assumptions in the provided dataset.
 - Minimum price band is **0.6 × base_price**.
 - The optimizer is greedy: it selects top-K promo days with discrete discount but does not guarantee a global optimum.
+But I find it runs very fast.
 - Dataset assumptions (promo scheduling, stock caps) may not perfectly match real-world data.

 ---